Organization

 Land Force Areas 1991-1997

-On 1 September 1991, Canada was again reorganized into four separate Land Forces Areas; these administrative areas were in effect at the end of the 20th Century.
+On 1 September 1991, Canada was again reorganized into four separate Land Force Areas; these administrative areas were still in effect at the end of the 20th Century.
 These four area commands were overseen by the Land Staff (located at National Defence Headquarters in Ottawa).
 The areas were subdivided into Regular Force Brigade Groups and Militia Districts.
 The 14 Militia Districts were a reorganization of earlier districts.
-However, these same Land Force headquarters also command Regular forces in their geographical areas as well.
+However, these same Land Force headquarters also commanded Regular forces in their geographical areas as well.

 lfs.gif (138209 bytes)